 These fields are strongest closest to their source.
 The farther away you are from the source the less EMF.
-EMF exposure from transmission lines, which are high in the air and outside the negotiated easement area, is minimal.
+EMF exposure from transmission lines, which are high in the air, is minimal.
 Decades of scientific and medical research, reviewed by science organizations and government agencies, have found no cause/effect evidence of adverse health outcomes from EMF.